 What credit score do I need to get a contract mobile phone?

-If you want to get a mobile phone on contract the network will most likely check your credit score.
+If you want to get a mobile phone on contract in the UK, the phone network will most likely check your credit score.
 Fortunately though, mobile phone contracts are among the easiest things to get accepted for, even if you have a poor credit history.

 Remember that mobile phone networks need to sell contracts.
 If a network refuses you they lose the opportunity to make money out of you, they are effectively turning down 2 years of custom (and potentially many more), so for this reason you might find it is easier than you thought to get accepted.